saugkim/TUNI_2022Fall_cloud/Exercise6.md

 ```

 4. Download (on Windows)
-5. on Windows edit minetest.conf
+5. on Windows, edit minetest.conf
-6. on Windows launch Minetest client and open Join game tab
+6. on Windows, launch Minetest client and open Join game tab
-7. on Windows play the game
+7. on Windows, play the game
-8. on Game press Esc key and take screenshot
+8. on Game, press Esc key and take screenshot
-9. on Game climb the ...
+9. on Game, climb the ...

-10. on Ubuntu Server still inside the lxc shell
+10. on Ubuntu Server, we are still inside the lxc shell
 ```
 head --lines=100 /home/minetest/.minetest/debug.txt
 ```